Character Classes

 Brawlers are rogues that have trained to use their bodies as a weapon in brutal, unconventional ways.
 Brawlers often combine a variety of hand-to-hand combat actions and switch between them with ease.
 They will also just as easily attack their foes with whatever is available, be it a bar stool, lead pipe or dagger.
 Brawlers represent many types of combatants, from boxers, wrestlers to mixed martial artists.
 Rarely found in military units, they fill roles such as bouncers, bodyguards, goons, pit fighters and street toughs.

-Class abilities: Fury, Advanced combat style, Closer, Duck and Weave, Flurry of Blows
+Class abilities: Fury, Advanced combat style, Closer, Duck and Weave, Flurry of Attacks, Focused Fury, Grappling Strike

 Fury